Case Study 4: EduPath Learning Solutions - Worked Solution

 - Full Copy sandbox with Data Mask for learner PII (name, email, DOB, assessment scores)

-- Synthetic K-12 data set for FERPA workflow testing: parental consent capture, restriction rule validation, audit trail verification
+- Synthetic K-12 data set for FERPA workflow testing: parental consent capture, FLS and Permission Set Group validation, audit trail verification

 - GDPR workflows tested with synthetic UK learner data: consent management, right-to-erasure, data processing records